cloudnativeessentials/dra-tutorial/dra-tutorial.md

 Device Driver (from vendor e.g. AMD, NVIDIA, on the host)

 ## Module 1: Introduction to Dynamic Resource Allocation (DRA)
-Kubernetes 1.34 was released in August and the core components of DRA were promoted to stable / GA.
+Kubernetes 1.34 was released in August and the core components of Dynamic Resource Allocation were promoted to stable / GA.
 Workloads need more than CPU and memory but also need specialized hardware.
 DRA is a new API for Pods to request and access specialized hardware like accelerators or network-attached devices.
 Support for hardware are provided by vendors via DRA drivers.